 If you do not tell us about an employee paying back the lost pension, we will assume that the day of the strike doesn’t count for pension purposes.
 This is particularly important for members with pre 1st April 2014 service, as lost membership still affects these benefits.

 Unpaid child related or unpaid authorised leave

-- If your employee does not have access to the calculator then you will need to undertake the calculation on their behalf.
+An employee can find out how much they will have to pay by using the online calculator on the LGPS website.
+If your employee does not have access to the calculator then you will need to undertake the calculation on their behalf.

 Once the AVC has been set up, you will be notified.
 You will need to inform payroll of the amount being taken, the start date, and make the necessary changes on iConnect.
 Please send us a copy of the form you receive about the APC/Shared Cost APC.